baumlab/open-science-project/data/raw/ReadMe.md

 Notes from XLSX file, SQL Statement

 * Excludes less than 10   * Only Includes Species level taxa
-* Modeled Data 0 is invoice 1 is modeled to fill the gaps
+* Modeled Data: 0 is invoice; 1 is modeled to fill the gaps

 Years of data